Tanmaya13/Inventory-Management-System/README.md

 ## Usage Guide
 * after the setup is successful, run the server and use tool like Postman to trigger the APIs.
 * download Postman: https://www.postman.com/downloads/?utm_source=postman-home
-* hit the endpoint: inventory-manager/get_jwt_token/ to get the access token usig the payload (or you can create you own users):
+* hit the endpoint: inventory-manager/get_jwt_token/ to get the access token using the payload (or you can create you own users):
 {
     "username": "tanmaya",
     "password": "admin"
 }
-* NOTE:- pass the generated token in the headers of each API through Postman > Authorization > select Bearer token
+* NOTE:- pass the generated token in the headers of each API through Postman > Authorization > select Bearer token > paste the access token in the input field
 * to add an item to the inventory, use the endpoint: localhost:8000/inventory-manager/items/ and payload structure:
 {
     "name":"Rice",